 The age of your carpet

-If your carpet has already been damaged in the past or very old, it is unlikely that you will be able to save it after flooding due to delamination.
-This is because the secondary backing deteriorates and separate from primary backing.
+If your carpet has already been damaged in the past or is very old, it is unlikely that you will be able to save it after flooding due to delamination.
+This is because the secondary backing deteriorates and separates from the primary backing.
 Additional damage in the past has likely weakened the backing as well.

 Source of the water

-The source of the water is also an essential factor that decides how easy or sturdy it is going to be to clean and dry your carpet.
-If the water is from a supply line or any other clean source, drying the carpet will be easy.
-However, if the floodwater contains contaminants and pollutants, it will be advisable to dispose off.
+The water source is also an essential factor that decides how easy or sturdy it will be to clean and dry your carpet.
+Drying the carpet will be easy if the water is from a supply line or any other clean source.
+However, if the floodwater contains contaminants and pollutants, it will be advisable to dispose them off.

 Presence of mould

 Mould thrives in a wet environment, and your damp carpet provides the perfect breeding ground.
-If your carpet is not cleaned and dried quickly, the chances are that mould will grow under, in, or on it.
+If your carpet is not cleaned and dried quickly, the mould will likely grow under, in, or on it.
 The source of water also determines the possibility of mould.